Breaking in a tough pair of work boots?

 We’ll go over several different ways to make your work boots more comfortable, and you’ll probably only need to try one or two of the following methods.
 But we’ll lay out everything you might need here so you can make sure you’re not limping around next week.

-- Moisture-wicking, cushioned socks: Designed specifically for work boots, these help keep your feet dry and provide extra padding.
+- Moisture-wicking wool work socks designed specifically for work boots, these help keep your feet dry and provide extra padding.
 Merino wool is the best material for work socks.

 - Lacing techniques guide: A reference for different methods of lacing work boots to optimize support and comfort.